1953 Bermondsey Borough election

-Elections to Metropolitan Borough of Bermondsey were held in 1953.
+Elections to the Metropolitan Borough of Bermondsey were held in 1953.

 The borough had 13 wards which returned between three and five members.
 Of the 13 wards four of the wards had all candidates elected unopposed.
 Labour won all the seats, the Conservatives only stood in five wards, the Liberal Party in three wards and an independent in one ward.